 I know that exercise is that bad word for many of us.
 I am not a fan of it myself but the deep breathing, stretching, moving your body – all those things will bring life to your brain, your body and your soul.
 I find it amazing each time I exercise how good I feel afterwards.
 Research shows it helps alleviate depression, helps you focus, alleviates stress and helps your memory.
 For me, even developing a short routine will bring clear my thinking and wake up my body.
 What exercise can you find that brings you joy- holy yoga, walking with a friend, stretching, biking, deep breathing exercises?

 On my way to a meeting last evening, I stopped at a nearby nature preserve for only 10 minutes.
 I watched monarch butterflies flitter from flower to flower.
 I looked over the grassy tall meadow and heard the red-winged blackbird singing.
 The cottonwood leaves rustling.
 The gentle evening breeze came in through my car windows.
 In those 10 minutes, I breathed deeply the sweet smell, sights and sounds of the meadow.
 I rejoiced in the beauty of the simpleness of nature and noticed how my body relaxed so quickly As I drove away, I was amazed at what those 10 minutes did for my body, my mind and my soul.
 I was grateful for such a marvelous gift of creation.

 Finally, I realized on my hardest days, I need to give myself permission to choose the joy of loving myself.
 I sat on the back porch this week and just sat.
 I didn’t do anything else and told myself that was just fine.

 What about you?
 I would love to hear from you.
 What self-care strategies will you use to choose joy this week?
-Be sure to comment below or post on Live Fully Life Coaching facebook.
+Be sure to comment below or post on Nancy Booth Coaching facebook.
 Next week we’ll talk about Avoiding the Joy Killers.